Sandeepinsa32/helpdesk/help.md

 -->

-14/may/2020 14. selected email template log it in console 15. cha
+14/may/2020

-11. card masking --prince ji
+#### //done //####

-12. adding two field in address form --- && make it uppercase (all label ) && PNR conv.
-(Value should be in upppercase )---done
+14. selected email template log it in console --done 15. card masking --prince ji 16. adding two field in address form --- && make it uppercase (all label ) && PNR conv.
+(Value should be in upppercase ) && markup total change Elder to Infants ---done
-13. -- airline code --- && markup total change Elder to Infants
+15. add logo --done
-14. email validation and SHould Accept empty value from files
+16. remove empty rows -- done

-15. add logo
+17. app theme me primary color site ka dedo --done
-16. add validation
+18. all caps --done

-17. remove empty rows
+19. -- airline code ---

-18. app theme me primary color site ka dedo
+20. email validation and SHould Accept empty value from files

-19. all caps
+21. add validation

-20. add new fields
+22. add new fields
-21. making dropdown for cc used
+23. making dropdown for cc used

 <!--  font  -->